jostylr/literate-programming/lp4.md

 This is to load up macros, commands, and directives.

-The file should be a node module that exports
+The file should be a node module that exports functions that take in the doc and do something to it.

  REQUIRE file  | entry | entry ...